2nd Ideas go public Lab – Public Debate: Is the EU losing the Western Balkans and/or vice versa? 14 October 2021, 18.00-19.30

-For a long time, the Central and East European new member states such as Slovenia were a symbol of successful Europeanisation and of the strength of the enlargement policy as the most important foreign policy tool of the European Union.
-In the last decade, they have taken a central role in the divide over fundamental norms and rules such as independent judiciary, media and civil society, thus ultimately playing in favour of the enlargement fatigue in the Western Europe.
+For a long time, the Central and East European new member states, such as Slovenia, were a symbol of successful Europeanisation and of the strength of the enlargement policy as the most important foreign policy tool of the European Union.
+In the last decade, they have taken a central role in the divide over fundamental norms and rules such as independent judiciary, media, and civil society, thus ultimately playing in favour of the enlargement fatigue in Western Europe.

 - What did Ursula Von der Leyen’s tour in September tell about the reformed enlargement policy being up to the institutional and geopolitical challenges in the region?

 - How will the German elections impact the rule of law and enlargement policy?

 - What is the climate in the European Council as seen from the outcome of the informal EU-Western Balkans Summit?
 How prominently figure here the questions of the rule of law and the lack of reforms in this sector?

 - Are multi-ethnic countries such as Bosnia and Herzegovina, Kosovo, and North Macedonia losing their ground vis-à-vis the strongmen and growing nationalisms in the region?
 How will this impact the reform impetus?